lucapette/website/content/writing/my-programming-principles.md

 relevant.
 So we end up contextualising the way we write code to the project it belongs.
 There isn't one way of doing things.

-Pleasing both audiences is a tough game and realising that writing code is "just" writing has been of great help.
+Pleasing both audiences is a tough game and realizing that writing code is "just" writing has been of great help.

-The idea is that I  think of code as it was book.
-A book has chapters, the chapters to have paragraphs, the paragraphs to have sentences.
-From the perspective of a codebase one way to look at it is: sentences are a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
+The idea is that I think of code as if it were book.
+A book has chapters, the chapters have paragraphs, the paragraphs have sentences.
+From the perspective of a codebase, one way to look at it is: sentences are instructions, paragraphs are algorithms, chapters are modules, and a book is a system.
 I don't need the parallel to hold up in every situation, it's about abstraction.
 I want _homogeneous abstraction within a layer and heterogeneous abstraction between layers_.
-I don't want to jump from shifting bits in a line to call an external service via HTTP in the next one.
+I don't want to jump from shifting bits in one line to call an external service via HTTP in the next one.

 A notable exception is performance.
-Often making code faster also makes it messier, uglier because the abstraction isn't homogeneous.
+Making code faster often makes it messier, uglier because the abstraction isn't homogeneous.
 You're jumping levels often because the code on the hot path is written differently from the rest.
-In this scenario, I write comments explaining _why_ the code looks the way it looks.
+In this scenario, I write comments explaining _why_ the code looks the way it does.

 When I bring up this prose vs poetry metaphor, I often get the feedback that poetry fits as well.
 After all, there's very structured poetry out there.
 The